captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## SAM:
 Understood.
 ---
+template: overlap
 ## OLIVER:
 To anyone.
----

 ## SAM:
 Yes.
 ---
 ## OLIVER:
-We are estimatingpartial re-habitation
+We are estimating partial re-habitation
 ---
 in the next ten to fifteen years.
 ---
 ## SAM:
-That’s...that’s...
+That’s...
+---
+that’s...
 ---
 ## OLIVER:
 Not to be repeated, right?